sosiristseng/sosiristseng.github.io/docs/school/academic-writing-04.md

 ### Abstract
 - Match the keyword for survive the screening and for search engines
 - Word limit for abstract is around 300 words (2 sentences for each section)
-- Do not use Abbrs. uncommon acronyms, symbols difficult to explain
+- Do not use abbreviations. uncommon acronyms, symbols difficult to explain
-- Cite one new research for novelty, one important person in your field, and one conference reviewer (e.g. techincal editor) for connection.
+- Cite one new research for novelty, one important person in your field, and one conference reviewer (e.g. technical editor) for connection.

 ## How to write a paper